dedpichto/ag.WPF.Chart/README.md

 Series type is defined by ChartStyle enumeration below.

 Although a series collection can contain an unlimited amount of series, several chart styles will display only one series at a time, i.e. the very first series in the collection.
 Such styles are SolidPie, SlicedPie, Doughnut, Waterfall, Funnel, HighLowClose, OpenHighLowClose.

+By setting AllowSeriesHide property to true, you can hide/show individual series (or values for chart types SolidPie, SlicedPie, Doughnut).

 The example below shows how to create and use ag.WPF.Chart.